 Your workspace dashboard shows an estimated monthly storage cost for the files in your workspace bucket.
 Remember that any failed or successful workflows generate intermediate files and those files are stored in your workspace bucket.

-Determining egress costs
+Determining data transfer costs